Assistant Chief Probation Officer, Community Payback

 Since qualifying in 2003 as a Probation Officer in London, Debbie has managed a variety of multi-disciplinary teams, including courts and integrated offender management (IOM).
 She has an impressive track record, working with key criminal justice stakeholders and partners.
 Amongst other projects, Debbie steered the design and implementation of a multi-agency domestic abuse perpetrators panel (MADAPP) and led the development and implementation of a harmonised integrated service user management framework across Kent, Surrey and Sussex.
 Debbie has revised Seetec Group’s safeguarding policies and procedures, led the design of its safeguarding recording apps and the implementation of these new policies and procedures across UK and Ireland operations.

-Debbie is now responsible for policy development and our research unit ensuring that policy and practice is responding to emerging and evolving trends in probation, crime and criminal justice.
+Debbie is now responsible for our Excellence and Effectiveness directorate which leads on quality development, policy development and our research unit.
+She ensures that policy and practice is of a high quality and responding to emerging and evolving trends in probation, crime and criminal justice.

 Lee has worked in probation services for 11 years.
 He trained and qualified as a Probation Officer in Sussex.